ohlol/logstash-tail/README.md

 You can also specify multiple filters.
 By default they will be OR'ed, but if you specify `--and`, a message will only be printed if all filters match.

+Filtered output can be color highlighted with `--color`.

 ## Setup

 In your logstash server, add a tcp output